NuttaneeKnight/advancedWebDeveloper/readme.md

 # Flex-wrap

 - flex-wrap > specifies whether items are forced into a single line OR  can be "wrapped into multiple lines"
+- Let's make out boxes much larger

+.box {
+  width: 300 px
+}

+***This won't changed*** Because it has a flex wrap that made more sence for it to wrap inside the flex container

+Add flex-wrap to our flex container

+.container {
+  flex-wrap: wrap; (wrap-reverse, row-reverse)
+}

+***When you set the "flex-wrap" inside the flex container then it will be wrapped inside the size that you set and the container won't force the size (conflicts)***

+# Justify-content

+- justify-content > Defines how space is distributed between items in flex container "Along the main axis"